The Crime and Security Research Institute uses the existing expertise of research groups from across the university sector.

 The Violence Research Group

-Our Violence Research Group has generated practical solutions to violence at local, national and global levels.
-Based in Cardiff University, our research focusses on:
+The Violence Research Group has generated practical solutions to violence at local, national and global levels.
+The group is part of Cardiff University’s Crime and Security Research Institute.

 - understanding the causes of violence and producing real-world applications to help prevent it